 ~$13-16 · ASIN: B073Q3CPYH

-OPI ProSpa is CND SolarOil's main competition at the professional tier.
+OPI ProSpa is CND SolarOil's main competition in the salon-brand tier.
 The formula is a blend of avocado, kukui, and sunflower seed oils -- all lightweight, all fast-absorbing.
 The dropper-style applicator in the larger bottle gives you more control than a brush applicator.
 The scent is subtler than CND and the slip-on formula feels slightly more luxurious.
-It's marginally more expensive but the performance is equivalent.
+It's marginally more expensive but performs in the same lane.
 If you prefer OPI as a brand, this is the cuticle oil to match your nail polish collection.

 Pros